 - King is Queen.

 Elaine King leads the FPO division in top five finishes at Worlds by three.
 She's also competed in the top tier of her division at more world championships than any player in history: 28.
 We know we didn't put the top 10s here, but King actually placed in the top 10 at 24 of those 28 events.
 That's longevity if we've ever seen it.

 - Vanessa Chambers leads 100% club.

-Six women have competed in more than two Worlds and made the top five every time they've competed.
+Eight women have competed in more than two Worlds and made the top five every time they've competed.
 Two-time world champ Vanessa Chambers managed that feat through the most competitions.
 Chambers last competed in Worlds in 1989 before leaving her world championship days behind to start a family.
 That was her sixth straight Worlds and sixth straight top five showing.
 She was in the first group of disc golfers ever inducted into the Disc Golf Hall of Fame in 1993.